Where possible, outpatient appointments will now take place over the phone.

 Which phone number will I be called on?

-It’s very important that you do not call or text the number that the health professional has called you on during your phone appointment.
-The number you are called from is for phone clinic appointments.
-You will not be able to contact your health professional on this number.
-Please call your hospital department if you have any questions.
+It’s very important that you do not call or text the number that the health professional calls you from for your phone appointment.
+This number is only for phone clinic appointments.

 What happens if I can’t hear the health professional clearly?